Vehicle registration plates of Hungary

 Vehicle registration plates in Hungary usually consist of seven characters on white background with black letters.
-The current system was introduced in 1 July 2022 (e.g. AA-AA-123).
+The current system was introduced on 1 July 2022 (e.g. AA AB 123).
 The standard license plates for private vehicles carry four letters and three numbers, separated with coat of arms between the letters and hyphen before the numbers.
 The combination has no connection with geographic location.

-The current system: 2022–present
+The current system

 In 2012 the Hungarian government wanted to replace the license plates with a new system that would indicate the geographical area where the car was registered.
 The idea of this new system was permanently discarded.
 Based on the number of license plates issued in a year, the previous system would have enough combinations approximately until 2025.
 Rumors have started in May 2021 about a system which would consist of four letters and three numbers and would be introduced in 2022.

 On 1 June 2021 a new Ordinance was published by the Government.
 This determines the new format which was introduced on 1 July 2022.
 Ordinary plates will consist of four letters and three numbers and will use a new font type as well.
 Plates will include the Hungarian coat of arms after the first two letters.
+The first two letters may only be either both vowels or both consonants.
 Green and grey plates will be available, just as in the previous system.
-Some special plate types was ceased to exist and replaced with a general "I" plate (see special plates below).
-Also, there are several types with special prefixes: TX - Taxi, OT - Old Timer, CD - Diplomatic (same as the previous, except for the font type), BA - Law enforcement, RA - Police, HA - Military, MA - Ambulance, NA - National Tax and Customs Administration.
+Some special plate types ceased to exist and were replaced with a general "I" plate (see special plates below).
+Also, there are several types with special prefixes: TX - Taxi, OT - Old Timer, CD - Diplomatic (same as the previous, except for the font type), BA - Prison Service, RA - Police, HA - Military, MA - Ambulance, NA - National Tax and Customs Administration.